Cloud-CV/Fabrik/README.md

     git clone https://github.com/Cloud-CV/Fabrik.git && cd Fabrik
     ```

-2. Rename `docker-compose.dev.yml` as `docker-compose.yml`.

-    ```
-    cp docker-compose.dev.yml docker-compose.yml
-    ```

-3. Build and run the Docker containers.
+2. Build and run the Docker containers.
 This might take a while.
 You should be able to access Fabrik at `0.0.0.0:8000`.

     ```
     docker-compose up --build